- £446 per week

 Capricorn is a brilliant bolthole for exploring the local area.
 This modern, first floor apartment offers an open plan kitchen and lounge leading to the balcony with sea views.
 Just a few minutes' walk away from the South West Coastal Path and the perfect base for exploring the spectacular coastal scenery.
 The open-air Minack Theatre, carved out of the natural rock on the cliff edge, is close by where you can watch a performance with the sea as a magnificent backdrop.
-The apartment offers free use of the tennis courts in the valley and the village pub is convenient for those days when cooking is just too much effort!
+The apartment is just a short walk from the village pub which is convenient for those days when cooking is just too much effort!
 The Porthcurno beach cafe is 3 minutes' walk, ideal for morning coffee or a cream tea.
 The Porthcurno Telegraph Museum is also located in the valley and well worth a visit.
-The perfect accommodation for couples and a furry friend seeking a retreat away from everyday life.
+The perfect accommodation for couples seeking a retreat away from everyday life.

-Open plan Lounge/ Kitchen: Smart TV, sofa, armchair, oven, hob, microwave, washing machine, fridge with small freezer, dishwasher.
+Open plan Lounge/ Kitchen: Smart TV, sofa, armchair, oven, hob, microwave, washing machine, fridge with ice box, dishwasher.

 Bedroom 1: Double bed (4'6"), wardrobe.

 Bathroom: Shower over bath, basin, w.c.

-GARDEN AND PARKING: No garden - use of communal enclosed courtyard with barbecue (dogs welcome).
+GARDEN AND PARKING: No garden - use of communal enclosed courtyard with barbecue.
 One reserved parking space in private car park.